krjo/shopify-webpack-dev-workflow/README.md

 - The `style-bundle.liquid` and `script-bundle.liquid` snippets output dynamic asset URLs based on current layout and template.
 These have been added to sample `theme.liquid`.
 The `layout` variable is required.

 #### Shopify Plus Stores
-If your store is on Shopify Plus, you'll to do the following:
+If your store is on Shopify Plus, you'll need to do the following:
 - Create `checkout.scss` and add to `src/styles/layout/`.
 - Create `checkout.js` and add to `src/js/bundles/layout/`.
 - Add `import "Styles/layout/checkout.scss";` to `checkout.js`.